OBBI 050800Z 32009KT 280V340 7000 NSC 37/25 Q1001 NOSIG

 High on passion I can still feel my eyes swelling, frog in my throat and butterflies in my stomach.
 My legs were melting, my voice was all over the place and I started to sweat profusely.

 My mother drew first blood.
 She looked at me with a shocked face and ranted about the value of my life, and time spent raising me gone to waste.
 Basically a motherly high pitch "انت جنيت" "have you gone insane" moment!
 Pan Right, I look to my father, and his laugh said it all.
 Will Shattered, Dreams Wrecked… I was denied what I wanted, yet I kept a corner of hope inside.
-Thinking back reasonably, what mother would encourage such an idea?
+Thinking back with reason, what mother would encourage such an idea?
 And I was blocking the TV!!!

 Towards the end of high school, a friend came to tell me that he wanted to join the army after graduating and build his life there.
 His thoughts of going to college and getting a bank job were "too much of a drag to consider maaan".
 Out of curiosity I decided to join along, at least I could get some information.